ChirpStack v4

 - Fill in:

-- Stats Interval: your preference
+- Stats Interval: YOUR_PREFERENCE

 - Click Submit.